 Step 3: Converting DVD to Adobe Premiere Pro file type

 Finally, you should now be ready to run the DVD to Adobe Premiere conversion.
 Do this by clicking the big "Convert" button on the bottom right of screen, and off you go.

 Congratulations!
 When the conversion completes, you will have successfully ripped the DVD movie to Adobe Premiere Pro file.

-Now, import the new created file into your Adobe Premiere Pro software.
+Now, import the new created file into your Adobe Premiere Pro software for editing.